awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-unwrapKey.md

 # unWrapKey<a name="key_mgmt_util-unwrapKey"></a>

-The `unWrapKey` command in the key\_mgmt\_util tool imports a wrapped \(encrypted\) key from a file into the HSM\.
+The unWrapKey command in the key\_mgmt\_util tool imports a wrapped \(encrypted\) symmetric or private key from a file into the HSM\.
 It is designed to import encrypted keys from files that were created by the wrapKey command\.

-During the import process, `unWrapKey` uses an AES key on the HSM that you specify to unwrap \(decrypt\) the key in the file\.
+During the import process, unWrapKey uses an AES key on the HSM that you specify to unwrap \(decrypt\) the key in the file\.
 Then it saves the key in the HSM with a key handle and the attributes that you specify\.
-The `unWrapKey` command enables you to move a key from one cluster to another, or between AWS CloudHSM and an external HSM\.
+To export and import plaintext keys, use the exSymKey and imSymKey commands\.

+Imported keys work very much like keys generated in the HSM\.
+However, the value of the OBJ\_ATTR\_LOCAL attribute is zero, which indicates that it was not generated locally\.
+The `unWrapKey` command does not have parameters that assign a label or share the key with other users, but you can use the `shareKey` command in cloudhsm\_mgmt\_util to add those attributes after the key is imported\.

+After you import a key, be sure to mark or delete the key file\.
+This command does not prevent you from importing the same key material multiple times\.
+The result, multiple keys with distinct key handles and the same key material, make it difficult to track use of the key material and prevent it from exceeding its cryptographic limits\.

 Before you run any key\_mgmt\_util command, you must start key\_mgmt\_util and login to the HSM as a crypto user \(CU\)\.